minidfx/ownCloudInterfaces/README.md

     composer require minidfx/owncloud-interfaces

-or add these line into your composer.json
+or add these lines into your composer.json

     {
       "require-dev": {